IUDataStructuresCourse/course-web-page-fall-2024/lectures/DNA-alignment.md

 possible.
 We can insert **gaps** (written as underscores) in either sequence to try to help them line up.

-The similarity of two X and Y strands is the `score` of the best alignment.
+The similarity of two S and T strands is the `score` of the best alignment.
 The score is computed as follows, using an auxiliary function called `match` to process the score for individual characters.